SoyTonyZ/SoyTonyZ/README.md

 - oier(OI stands for Olympiad in Informatics)

-- great fan of sports teams, epecially Los Angeles Lakers(a NBA team) and Manchester City(a Premier League team)
+- great fan of sports teams, epecially Los Angeles Lakers(an NBA team) and Manchester City(a Premier League team)

 - big fan of Detective Conan(a Japanese comic)